ManuelMebrat/TELCO-CHURNING/README.md

 ![image](https://github.com/user-attachments/assets/146d161c-3285-4bd5-98ab-807b624afa5b)

+Extra services like security, online backup, device protection, and tech support play a crucial role in reducing churn rates for telco companies.
+By bundling these additional features, the perceived value of the service increases, and customers are more hesitant to switch providers.
+Here’s how these services contribute to customer retention:

 • Increased Perceived Value: Extra services enhance the overall package, making it harder for customers to find equivalent value elsewhere.

 • Loss Aversion: Customers fear losing added protections (security, backup), making them less likely to switch providers.